Kayy-B/AutoLedger/README.md

 AutoLedger is a blockchain based record to explicitly know everything about your car.
 Currently it gives details about the original equipment manufacturers (OEMs).
 The future prospects AutoLedger are to track information about Non-EV:
-Car service/repair history
-Car insurance records
-Pollution control
-and other than this, a different segment will be created for tracking information about electric vehicle (EV) and hybrid vehicles.
+Car service/repair history, insurance records, pollution control and other than this, a different segment will be created for tracking information about electric vehicle (EV) and hybrid vehicles.

 Why AutoLedger?